IMoonKeyBoy/Don-t-Forget-Too-Much-Towards-Machine-Unlearning-on-Feature-Level/README.md

 python resnet_iccnn_train_celeba_enhanced.py
 ```

-Then show the feature map and select one feature_map to used as filter
+Then show the feature map and select one feature_map to be used as filter
 ```
 draw_fmap_show_celeba.py
 ```

 ### 4.2.4 Unlearning based on the identify model

-Then replace the corresponding value in no_label_single_finetune_model_mouth.py
+Replace the corresponding value in no_label_single_finetune_model_mouth.py
 ```
             for index_number in range(output_images.shape[0]):  # for each image
                 fig = output_images[index_number][$select_feature_map_index]  #our value is 47, you should choose you own value